purplesyringa/site/blog/we-built-the-best-bad-apple-in-minecraft/index.md

 You see, Minecraft's rendering engine is tuned for the players, not whatever this is, so it prioritizes updates in nearby chunks.

-There are several threads building chunks concurrently.
-Whenever a chunk is updated, it's added to a queue.
-Threads that don't have anything better to do take the closest chunk to the player from the queue and start building it.
+Several threads build chunks concurrently.
+Whenever a chunk is updated, it's added to a queue, and threads fetch the closest chunk to the player from the queue to rebuild.

-If there are $N$ threads and the $N$ chunks closest to the player are updated so fast that the workers barely have time to process them fully before the chunks are updated again (which happens 20 times per second), *nothing* but those $N$ chunks will ever get rendered.
+If there are $N$ threads and the $N$ chunks closest to the player are updated so frequently that the workers barely finish processing them fully before they are updated again (20 times per second), *nothing* but those $N$ chunks will ever be rendered.

 You can partially observe this effect here:

 ![Five towers from before, recorded while standing at the bottom.
 The red-yellow tower glitches occasionally, rendering as partially red and and partially yellow at times.](towers-glitch.webm)

-The towers clearly glitch at the middle occasionally.
-That's because they span 3 chunks vertically, so sometimes just two of the chunks are rendered in time.
+The towers clearly glitch in the middle occasionally because they span three chunks, so sometimes only two chunks are rendered in time.

 We got lucky here: the render threads eventually catch up with the updates.
-But in the actual demo, I needed to make sure that there is generally enough free time in each tick for the render threads to catch up with older updates.
+However, in the actual demo, I needed to ensure that there was enough free time each tick for the render threads to catch up with older updates.

 ### Optimization

 According to [Spark](https://spark.lucko.me/), the bottleneck in my demo was just updates in general.
-It wasn't even redstone or light updates, it was just `setBlock` and event handlers being way too slow.
-So they only way forward was to reduce the number of updates.
+It wasn't even redstone or light updates, it was just `setBlock` and event handlers.
+The only way forward was to reduce the number of updates.

-The simplest way to do that is a variant of delta coding.
-The idea's simple: most frames differ very little, so only the blocks that differ should be updated.
-Theoretically, this should increase performance on most of the scenes.
+The simplest way to do that is delta coding.
+The concept is straightforward: since most frames change very little, only the blocks that differ between frames should be updated.
+In theory, this should improve performance in most scenes.

-This sounded like a solid plan to me, so I started prototyping.
+This sounded like a solid plan, so I began prototyping.

 ### Prototype

 A structure block can only load $48 \times 48 \times 48$ blocks at once, so I had to tile $6 \times 4$ smaller $48 \times 48$ screens.

 Instead of preparing the data by hand, I generated [structure files](https://minecraft.wiki/w/Structure_file) with a script.
-It was just a question of extracting the frames from a video with `ffmpeg`, loading them into Python with `Pillow`, and generating an [NBT](https://minecraft.wiki/w/NBT_format) file with [nbtlib](https://pypi.org/project/nbtlib/).
+I extracted frames from a video with `ffmpeg`, loaded them into Python with `Pillow`, and generated [NBT](https://minecraft.wiki/w/NBT_format) files with [nbtlib](https://pypi.org/project/nbtlib/).

-Unfortunately, I don't have any screenshots from those times.
-The code was quite slow (about 7 minutes per run), the result was hard to launch (`/tick freeze`, press 24 buttons, `/tick unfreeze`), but it worked.
+Unfortunately, I don't have any screenshots from this period.
+The code ran slowly (about 7 minutes per run), the result was hard to launch (`/tick freeze`, press 24 buttons, `/tick unfreeze`), but it worked.

-One problem: it was too damn slow, even with delta coding.
-I knew my PC was old, but I doubted throwing more hardware at it would help sufficiently.
+One problem: it was still too slow, even with delta coding.
+I knew my PC was old, but I doubted throwing more hardware at it would solve the issue sufficiently.

 ### Brainstorming

-Fitting more pixels in a block was not an option: $3 \times 3$ would require $4^9 = 262144$ blocks, and there simply aren't that many blocks in Minecraft.
-I could reduce color resolution to black-and-white, but that wouldn't be cool.
+Increasing subpixel density in a block was not feasible: a $3 \times 3$ resolution would require $4^9 = 262144$ blocks, far more than Minecraft has.
+Reducing color resolution to black-and-white was an option, but it wouldn't be ideal.
 What did I have left?

-That's when I found an intriguing note in [the wiki page for models](https://minecraft.wiki/w/Model).
-Models specify shapes of blocks: while most blocks are just cubes, some aren't, like composters or stairs.
-Shapes are composed of cuboids specified by XYZ coordinates of two corners, with `(0, 0, 0)` indicating the front bottom left corner of the cube, and `(16, 16, 16)` indicating the back top right corner.
-However, according to the page, the coordinates of the cuboids were allowed to be in range $[-16; 32]$, 3 times wider than the block itself.
+That's when I found an intriguing note on [the wiki page for models](https://minecraft.wiki/w/Model).
+Models specify block shapes: while most blocks are just cubes, some aren't, like composters or stairs.
+Shapes are composed of cuboids specified by XYZ coordinates of two corners, with `(0, 0, 0)` for the front bottom left corner and `(16, 16, 16)` for the back top right corner.
+But the coordinates of the cuboids can range from $-16$ to $32$, 3 times wider than the block itself.

-So with the right configuration, a block can render as if it was up to $3 \times$ bigger than it should be.
-I could use this to replace 9 blocks with just one block... at least in some common cases, like a totally black or a totally white $6 \times 6$ pixels large square, because there weren't nearly enough blocks for all possible combinations.
-According to my computations, there were about $600$ usable blocks in Minecraft, so I had $600 - 256 = 344$ blocks left for this optimization.
+So with the right configuration, a block could render as if it was up to $3 \times$ larger than it should be, replacing 9 blocks.
+This is only applicable in some common cases, like a totally black or a totally white $6 \times 6$ pixel square, because there weren't nearly enough blocks for all possible combinations.
+According to my calculations, there were about $600$ usable blocks in Minecraft, so I had $600 - 256 = 344$ blocks for this optimization.
 Or a bit fewer than that, because some of the blocks would be used for decoration.

-I experimented with some heuristics for the combinations and with different block sizes, eventually settling on the following approach:
+After experimenting with some heuristics and block sizes, I settled on the following approach:

-> The screen is split by a $2 \times 2$ block grid, each cell containing 4 blocks (and thus 16 pixels).
-Each possible $4 \times 4$ pixel sprite is considered as a candidate to be optimized to a single block.
-Over the course of the algorithm, ranks of various sprites are computed.
-By the end of the algorithm, as many sprites as there are blocks (minus $256$ for normal $1 \times 1$ blocks) are assigned, starting with the greatest ranks.
+> The screen is divided into a $2 \times 2$ block grid, with each cell containing 4 blocks (16 pixels).
+Each possible $4 \times 4$ pixel sprite is a candidate for optimization into a single block.
+Throughout the algorithm, ranks of various sprites are computed.
+At the end, as many sprites as possible are assigned blocks, with higher ranks prioritized.
 >
-> The ranks start with $0$.
-For every two consecutive frames, the difference between them is computed, and the ranks for cells that changed between the two frames are incremented (both the old cell and the new cell versions).
-The value of the increment is equal to the number of changes between the two frames, so a cell changing in a fast scene weighs more than in a slow scene.
+> The ranks start at $0$.
+For every two consecutive frames, the difference between them is calculated, and cells that changed between frames have their ranks incremented (both old and new versions).
+The increment is proportional to the number of changed pixels between frames, so a cell changing in a fast scene weighs more than in a slow scene.

 This worked!
 On Mia's and kira's devices, anyway.
-It lagged on my device, so I experimented with some optimization mods for local testing, eventually settling on just using VulkanMod for rendering.
-With this client-side optimization in place, the animation didn't fall behind in the long run anymore, though it was still pretty laggy.
+It lagged on my device, so I experimented with optimization mods for local testing, eventually settling on VulkanMod for rendering.
+With this client-side optimization, the animation didn't fall behind in the long run, though it remained somewhat laggy.

 ## Just a little bit more